The purposes of the society are:

 - to promote regional competitions between the members of the society;

-- to select a team to represent NZ at the World Fly Fishing Championships which are currently held annually;
+- to select teams to represent NZ at the World Fly Fishing Championships which are currently held annually;

-- to raise the funds necessary to cover the costs of sending a team to this event through fund raising functions and sponsorship
+- to raise the funds necessary to cover the costs of sending teams to this event through fund raising functions and sponsorship

 - to participate in the Commonwealth Fly Fishing Championships which are held bi-annually